 2 We offer to deliver, in accordance with the terms of the tender dossier and the conditions and time limits laid down, without reserve or restriction:

+Lot 1 – Rented Vehicle (Saloon Car) with Driver head office Quetta

-Lot No 1: Vehicle Rent with Driver Services
+Lot 2 – Rented Vehicle (4x4 Double Cabin) with Driver Field office Kalat

 3 The price of our tender is:

-Lot No 1: [????????
-PKR]

 4 We will grant a discount of [%], or [……………………….] [in the event of our being awarded Lot No… and Lot No… ………].

 5 This tender is valid for a period of 60 days from the final date for submission of tenders.